XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/coalition.md

 > Basically, swaps sizes.
 Technically, swaps all stats aside from size.
 If both sides are upgraded, say Lv.
 31 and Lv.
 23, they become 23 and 31, not 1 and 31+.
 Check the unit lock to prevent foddering th raised one.

-### Why is the PA notification (right side) always lit up?

-> Most likely because RL is still in the pool.
-Please confirm.

-@ Clarify

 ### Do I need Dummy Cores for upgrading Coalition Units?

 > No. They have their own resources.